UPPMAX/HPC-python/docs/isolated.rst

       $ source /proj/naiss2023-22-500/<user>/python/analysis/bin/activate

-   - Note that your prompt is changing to start with (analysis) to consoleow that you are within an environment.
+   - Note that your prompt is changing to start with (analysis) to show that you are within an environment.
    - Install the packages from the file::

         pip install -r requirements.txt